alovictor/cupana/readme.md

 ; Directives is used to tell the assembler to perform diferent actions on the cupana machine code ; .org tells the compiler where to put the code above with a rom memory addr .org #(addr)
+; .word define a 2-bytes value on current location .word

 ```